 Coming South on I-35, you will cross on Bridge #2.
 As you are getting close to the end of the bridge make sure you are in the right hand lane.
-You will see on the right hand side below the bridge a large building, that is the office where vehicle permits, visa and initial stamp for your Tourist Visa, Temporal or Permanente Card. are issued (Tourist Visa, Temporal or Permanente Card. registration is something different and obtained once you arrive at your place of residence).
+You will see on the right hand side below the bridge a large building, that is the office where vehicle permits, visa and initial stamp for your Tourist Visa Temporary or Permamnet Resident visas must be applied for BEFORE you enter Mexico).
 You can access this building at the end of the bridge in the right hand lane.

 TO OBTAIN YOUR VEHICLE PERMIT, YOU WILL REQUIRE THE FOLLOWING DOCUMENTS: